Castelgandolfo - Staying at the Pope's

 Stories of old

-It's not everywhere you can browse the first editions of the classic works by Copernicus and Galileo.
+It's not everywhere you can browse the early editions of the classic works by Copernicus and Galileo.
 The observatory also hosts a meteorite collection and a rock from the moon.

 The Ristorante Bucci has one of the best views in the world for your evening tiramisu.